-SECO Energy is a not-for-profit electric cooperative serving nearly 200,000 families and businesses across seven counties in Central Florida, making SECO the third largest electric co-op in Florida and the seventh largest in the nation.
+SECO Energy is a not-for-profit electric cooperative serving nearly 200,000 families and businesses across seven counties in Central Florida, making SECO the third largest electric co-op in Florida and the sixth largest in the nation.
 One of the most important distinctions between other types of utilities and SECO is that we are member owned.

 Our members have a voice in the co-op’s decision-making process.
-They elect a nine-member Board of Trustees, who meet monthly to monitor the financial status of the Cooperative and make financial and policy decisions in the best interest of the membership.
+They elect a nine-member Board of Trustees, who meet monthly to monitor the financial status of the Cooperative and make policy decisions in the best interest of the membership.

 In both 2017 and 2016, SECO Energy was ranked “Highest in Customer Satisfaction among Cooperatives” in the J.D.
 Power Electric Utility Residential Customer Satisfaction Study.
 In 2015, SECO Energy was ranked “Highest in Customer Satisfaction among Midsize Utilities in the South” by J.D.
 Power.
-SECO refers to the three consecutive awards as its “Triple Crown,” and we are grateful to our members for rating us #1!
+SECO refers to the three consecutive awards as its “Triple Crown,” and we are grateful to our members for ranking us #1!

 To provide exceptional service to our members, co-workers and communities.